upsilion/ScribdDownloader2/README.md

 Run the file "ScribdDownloader2.py" and follow on screen instructions.

+Output will be placed into a folder auto named based on the name of the requested item, in the same directory as where this program is run.
+It will be full of images as is the nature of 2.

 ### ScribdDownloader2 vs ScribdDownloader3 ??

 NOTES: 3 IS NOT INHERENTLY BETTER THAN 2!